zfsonlinux/grub/README.md

    ```
    $ ./fix_includes-libspl.sh
    ```
+This is, however, no longer need if using the 0.6.3-41-0f7d2a version or newer.
+It's now done when packaging that.

 5. Checkout the branch name or tag name that you want to build.
 For example, the latest code for Ubuntu 12.04 Raring is: